In re Willis Towers Watson plc Proxy Litigation

 This action (the “Action”) is brought on behalf of shareholders of Towers Watson & Co. (“Towers”) common stock as of both October 1, 2015, the record date for shareholders to be eligible to vote on the Merger of Towers and Willis Group Holdings plc (“Willis”), and January 4, 2016, the date the Merger closed, and concerns alleged materially untrue statements and material omissions made in proxy solicitations distributed to Towers stockholders concerning the Merger.

-The Court-appointed Lead Plaintiff, The Regents of the University of California, on behalf of itself and the Class, has reached a proposed settlement of the Action for $75,000,000 in cash that, if approved, will resolve the Action (the “Settlement”).
-In addition, a proposed $15,000,000 settlement has also been reached in a related action brought in the Delaware Court of Chancery (the “Delaware Settlement”).
-The proposed Settlements will be considered independently by the respective Courts but will not become effective unless and until both Settlements have been approved and become final.
+The Court-appointed Lead Plaintiff, The Regents of the University of California, on behalf of itself and the Class, has reached a settlement of the Action for $75,000,000 in cash that resolves the Action (the “Settlement”).
+In addition, a $15,000,000 settlement has also been reached in a related action brought in the Delaware Court of Chancery (the “Delaware Settlement”).
+On May 21, 2021, following a hearing, the Court entered a Judgment approving the Settlement and entered orders approving the Plan of Allocation and Lead Counsel’s motion for attorneys’ fees and litigation expenses.

 If you are a member of the Class in this Action, your rights will be affected and you may be eligible for a payment from the Settlements.
 The Class consists of: